 What does it cost to stay at Mövenpick Resort & Spa Dead Sea?

 Expect a 2-bedroom family unit to cost $620USD per room per night plus taxes.
-Alternatively, 2 King size rooms connected you are looking at $445USD per night plus taxes.
+Alternatively, 2 King size rooms connected, you are looking at $445USD per night plus taxes.
 Room prices vary with mountain and sea views and whether you’re in the main hotel building or the villas spread through the hotel.
-Not all rooms have the capacity to add extra bedding, which costs 35JOD per night under 12 years old, or 45JOD for over 12’s.
+Not all rooms have the capacity to add extra bedding, which costs 35JOD per night for under 12 years old or 45JOD for over 12’s.

 Kempinski Hotel Ishtar Dead Sea (5*)

-Palatially spread over the hillside in a low rise development, there are 9 freshwater pools to enjoy spread among the villas, one dedicated kids pool.
+Palatially spread over the hillside in a low rise development, there are 9 freshwater pools to enjoy spread among the villas, including one dedicated kid’s pool.
 As well as a luxurious spa, guests can also join in with yoga and meditation classes.
 All rooms boast sea views.

 Your little guests can join the Ishtar Kids Club – though note a 10JOD charge applies but includes snacks and drinks.